voder-ai/eslint-plugin-traceability/.voder/plan.md

 ## NOW
-Extract the duplicated annotation‐checking logic in `src/rules/require-req-annotation.ts` into a new helper function in `src/utils/annotationChecker.ts` and update the rule file to import and call that helper, removing all duplicate code blocks.
+Remove the `prelint` hook and update the `lint` script in package.json so that it no longer runs `npm run build` but simply invokes ESLint on your source files (e.g. `eslint "src/**/*.{ts,js}"`), decoupling linting from compilation.

 ## NEXT
-- In `package.json`, add a new npm script (e.g. `"lint:fast"`) that runs only ESLint on `src/**/*.{ts,js}` without triggering the build step.
+- Re-enable and enforce strict ESLint rules (complexity, max-lines per file/function, etc.) in eslint.config.js so they error rather than warn.
-- Update the Husky pre-commit hook (`.husky/pre-commit`) to invoke `npm run lint:fast` (or direct `npx eslint ...`) instead of the existing lint script.
+- Update Husky’s pre-commit hook to call the decoupled `lint` script.
-- Run the pre-commit hook locally to confirm it finishes in under 10 seconds and only blocks on lint/format/type errors.
-- Commit and push these changes, then verify the CI pipeline still passes.
+- Migrate your bespoke CLI integration runner into a Jest test under tests/integration/cli-integration.test.ts and remove the standalone cli-integration.js.
+- In jest.config.js, uncomment and set `coverageThreshold.global` to require ≥ 90% for branches, lines, functions, and statements.
+- Run `npm run lint` and `npm test` to verify strict linting and coverage enforcement pass.

 ## LATER
-- Integrate the jscpd duplication check into the CI/CD workflow as a blocking quality gate.
+- Integrate the jscpd duplication check as a blocking gate in your CI/CD workflow.
-- Audit other custom rule files for similar DRY violations and refactor where needed.
+- Audit other custom rule files for DRY violations and refactor into shared utilities.
-- Add performance monitoring or timing logs for pre-commit/pre-push hooks to catch regressions.
+- Add timing or performance metrics to your Husky hooks to detect regressions.
-- Document the new `annotationChecker` helper in the internal developer docs (`docs/decisions/`) so future contributors understand the shared logic.
+- Document the new annotationChecker helper in docs/decisions/ for future contributors.